leeb003/shwcp/readme.txt

 management.

 == Changelog ==

+= 3.3.0 =
+* Added print page for individual entries option
+* Added notes capabilities - links and image insertion as well as quite a few other formatting options
+* Changed some icons and logos

 = 3.2.9 =
 * Fix for resizing thumbnails routine on non-default database
 * Fix for some ui bugs